calavera/calavera.github.com/_posts/2014-03-09-composable-builds-for-on-premise-products.md

 end
 ```

-We compose what we call `Pipeline` putting together several of these conduits:
+We compose what we call a `Pipeline` by putting together several of these conduits:

 ```ruby
 BuildEnterprisePackage = Pipeline[